 As part of the Phase 1 of support measures amid the Covid-19 pandemic, the City implemented a policy change to only taking enforcement action for matters that present an imminent public, environmental, health or safety risk.
-Along with the various initiatives from the support package, the policy may be enacted for up to a 6-month period, potentially remaining in place through the first quarter of the 2020/21 financial year at which time it will be reviewed.
+As Covid-19 restrictions have begun to ease, regular enforcement has resumed.
+However, with reduced activity within the CBD in particular, enforcement income remains well below long term trends.